Adopt a snow leopard

-Powerful, captivating and incredibly vulnerable to poaching and loss of prey.
+Powerful, captivating and incredibly vulnerable to poaching and reduction in prey.

 The elegant snow leopard is one of the world’s most elusive cats.
-Sparsely distributed across 12 countries in central Asia, it’s usually found in high, rugged mountain landscapes at elevations of 3,000–4,500m.
-But in just 16 years, snow leopard numbers have declined by at least 20%.
+Sparsely distributed across 12 countries in central Asia and the Himalayas, it’s usually found in high, rugged mountain landscapes at elevations of 3,000–4,500m.
+Adopt a snow leopard for yourself or as a gift for a loved one.

 Animal adoptions like yours give a huge boost to our work.
 They not only help fund our work with local communities to monitor snow leopard movements and reduce human-snow leopard conflict but also fund our other vital work around the world.

 There’s around 10 times more livestock than wild prey in some snow leopard range areas.
-This can lead to farmers killing snow leopards to protect their livestock.
+Some livestock owners kill snow leopards to protect their livestock.

 Over-grazing by domestic livestock is damaging to mountain grasslands and leading to a decline in the snow leopard's natural prey.

 It's estimated that up to 450 snow leopards are killed each year - mainly in retaliation from preying on livestock, but also for the illegal trade or accidentally by snares.